Explore the road construction and structure construction projects that are on the horizon for Milton.

 Appleby Line Phase 3 Improvements

-Design scheduled to start in 2023 with construction in 2024
+Design started in 2024 with construction anticipated in 2025.

 Scope of work is focused on asphalt rehabilitation, and implementing a paved shoulder where space permits.
 Cross culverts may be replaced if identified during detailed design.